 - Clean up after using shared spaces — the living room, kitchen, bathroom — and leave them the way you found them.

 - Always ask before using (or eating) something that you didn’t buy.
 Most common items of concern: olive oil, cold pizza in the fridge, coffee maker.

-- Sign this roommate agreement form.
+- Sign this roommate agreement template.

 Living with roommates at Common

 Living with roommates has never been easier than at Common.
 Our coliving homes across all major US cities are designed for sharing, optimal spatial protocol, and considerate elements.
 That means you’ll never run into tense situations with your roommates because we provide all household essentials, free weekly cleaning, and incredible amenities.
 Try coliving today.

 View this post on Instagram